basantmatharu/configs/README.md

-# configs
+# My Configs
-A repository of my dev system configs
+A repository of my dev system configs.

+Copy if you want my stupid shortcuts... or not.